ElderByte/angular-warden-oauth-client/README.md

 });
 ```

-In your custom login controller, you should login by using one of the login methods.
+In your custom login controller, you should login by using one of the `Auth.login*` methods.
 For example, if your login system is based on JWT, you can perform the login with
 ```javascript
 Auth.loginWithJwt(myJWTToken);